andrewreed/Fingerprinter/README.md

-## _SignatureMaker_
+## _Fingerprinter_

-A utility to create signatures of Netflix videos that can be  used in _dashid_ to identify specific videos in anonymized, header-only network traces.
+A utility to create fingerprints of Netflix videos that can be  used in _dashid_ to identify specific videos in anonymized, header-only network traces.

-_SignatureMaker_ uses a video's manifest to obtain the URLs for each bitrate encoding.
+_Fingerprinter_ uses a video's manifest to obtain the URLs for each bitrate encoding.
 It then downloads the header of each encoding's .ismv.
 The headers are then used to calculate the sequence of segment sizes for each encoding.